Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Default production stance

-• start with workflows before autonomy
+• workflows before autonomy

-• treat tools as contracts, not as magical powers
+• tools as contracts, not personality traits

-• keep human approval at the expensive edge
+• human approval on the expensive edge

-• evaluate traces and outcomes, not just the final prose
+• evaluate traces and outcomes, not the final prose

 Small-loop default